hcilab/BubbleBreather/README.md

 A live demo of the game can be found here: https://hcilab.github.io/BubbleBreather/

+# Unlocking Colors

+Collect bubbles to level up and unlock new colors!

+# Reseting Game Progress

+All saved game data can be deleted here: https://hcilab.github.io/BubbleBreather/reset.html

 # Controls

 The game is currently played using the keyboard: